 Oliver, Bernard ("Barney") M. (1916–1995)

-For many years, vice president for research and development at the Hewlett-Packard
+Bernard Oliver was, for many years, vice president for research and development at the Hewlett-Packard

 Corporation and a leading advocate of SETI.